yyyyannisz/Interactive-Lab-Hub/Final Project/Final Project.md

 ## Project Plan

-This project will be done by Yannis Zhu & Amy Chen.
+This project is done by Yannis Zhu & Amy Chen.

 ### Big Idea